jamiepratt/moodle-mod_quiz_accessrule_gradebycategory/README.md

 A plug in to add a setting to quizzes to allow the display of grades by question category
 =========================================================================================

+This quiz access rule was commissioned by Portsmouth University and created by Jamie Pratt.

 Operation
 ---------